object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 stays unfixed in those versions thereby creating yet another spot the difference puzzle for the next person encountering a bug.

 Abstractions are essentially tools for removing harmful repetition.
-For example, it may be possible to bundle up the repeated code in a function or class, and to encode the differences between versions in the :term:`parameters <parameter>` to the function or class constructor.
-If the differences between the versions of the code require different code, as opposed to different values of some quantities, then it may be possible to use :term:`inheritance` to avoid repetition.
-We will return to this in :numref:`week %s<inheritance>`.
+For example, it may be possible to bundle up the repeated code in a function or class, and to encode the differences between versions in the :term:`parameters
+<parameter>` to the function or class constructor.
+If the differences between
+the versions of the code require different code, as opposed to different values of some quantities, then it may be possible to use :term:`inheritance` to avoid repetition.
+We will return to this in :numref:`Chapter %s<inheritance>`.

 Comments